guytepper/1km.co.il/README.md

 <hr/>

 > During Israel's 2nd lockdown, the goverment has passed a bill to prevent citizens from protesting more than 1 km from their homes.
-This happend just in time a huge protest movement have spread across the country.
+This happened right as a nation-wide protest movement had spread across the country.

 > 1km.co.il was created to encourage citizens not to keep quiet despite this restriction - and go protest with their local community, their neighbours.